 Milestones Day Program, Inclusive Community Center

-The Milestone Community Based Day program will close until the Department of Developmental Services gives us the okay to reopen.
+The Milestone Community Based Day in-person programming is closed until the Department of Developmental Services gives us the okay to reopen.
+Teachers are running weekly classes, including Men's Group, Art, and Music with Milestones members via teleconferencing.
+Staff is also conducting 1:1 check-ins weekly with each Milestones member.